22 Jul 2008

 Wonderfoods (by Natalie Savona)

 Eighteen months ago, after reading some online reviews, I bought - and thoroughly enjoyed - Natalie Savona's 'The Big Book of Juices and Smoothies'.
-The author is a nutritionist who writes in a concise and interesting style, and although I shall probably never use 90% of the juice/smoothie recipes, I've been inspired to make fresh fruit juices and smoothies almost daily ever since.
+The author is a nutritionist who writes in a concise and interesting style.
+Although I shall probably never use 90% of the juice/smoothie recipes, I've been inspired to make fresh fruit juices and smoothies almost daily ever since.

 So I thought it about time I bought another of her books, and decided to order 'Wonderfoods' from Amazon UK.
-My first surprise was that it looks very small - not even as tall as a standard paperback, although it's about the same width and depth.
+My first surprise was that it looks very small.
+It's not even as tall as a standard paperback, although it's about the same width and depth.
 I was also a little disappointed to see that there were only two recipes per type of food.

 However, I dipped into it over the next few weeks, and found I appreciated it more and more.
 The book is divided into nine main sections - for instance, energy, heart, age, mind - each focusing on foods that are known to help in some way.
 The majority of the foods described, unsurprisingly, are fruit and vegetables, seeds and nuts - foods known to be healthy in general.
 There are explanations of why each food is good, with full-page colour photographs, and then the two recipes use, as far as possible, not just the food being focused on but at least two or three others mentioned elsewhere in the book.